 Any area that comes in contact with a poisonous plant should be washed immediately with cool water to help remove the oil that causes the allergic reaction.
 Calamine lotion or hydrocortisone cream (1%) may help to stop the itching that's common with poison ivy.

 Antihistamines taken by mouth are effective for allergic reactions or itchy rashes — from contact with poison ivy to mosquito bites to bee and wasp stings.
 Use citronella-based products to repel insects and put it on clothing instead of skin whenever possible.
 Repellents containing DEET also can be used.
 Choose a repellent that contains no more than 10% to 30% DEET; in higher concentrations, the chemical (which is absorbed through the skin) can be toxic.
 Be sure to follow the directions on the label.
-DEET-containing products should only be used on children older than 2 years.
+DEET-containing products should not be used on children younger than 2 years old.

 Another camping concern is ticks, which can carry several types of infections, including Lyme disease.
 Check your kids at the end of each day for ticks.
 Examine places where ticks like to hide, like behind the ears, in the scalp, under the arms, and in the groin area.

-Be aware of the bulls-eye rash seen in some people with Lyme disease — a red ring that may grow to about 2 inches in diameter around the bite appearing about a week after the tick bite.
+Be aware of the bulls-eye rash seen in some people with Lyme disease.
+This red ring may grow to about 2 inches in diameter around the bite about a week after the tick bite.

 Protecting Against Animals

-Teach kids that animals in the wild are strong and agile, and will defend themselves and their young if threatened.
+Teach kids that animals in the wild are strong and will defend themselves and their young if threatened.
 Kids should not approach wild animals, even small ones, and should never feed them.
-Don't leave kids unsupervised — small children, especially, are vulnerable.
+Don't leave kids unsupervised — especially young children.
 Instruct them to stay calm and call loudly for help if they encounter a wild animal.

 Always ask the park rangers about wild animals in your wilderness park.
 Keep the campsite free of food odors and do not bring food into tents.
 Pack food in your cars overnight; if you're going on a long camping trip, pack food in resealable plastic bags and animal-resistant containers.